pingo/WIPS/README.md

-The general idea is to create a simple system that reacts to movement (or presence) and transmits presence information to a central sink node that talks to a regular PC which in turn hosts a web server that publish the information.
-The central server can also control various parts of the environment such as turning lights on and off using a Tellstick and a wireless relay.
+The general idea is to create a simple system that reacts to movement (or presence) and transmits presence information to a central sink node.
+The sink communicates with a regular PC which in turn hosts a web server that publish presence information.
+The central server can also control various parts of the environment such as turning lights on and off using a Tellstick and wireless relays.

 ## Hardware